-According to Feng Shui and Vastu, Bamboo is one lucky plant to have at one’s home or office.
+According to Feng Shui and Vastu, the Bamboo is one lucky plant to have at one’s home or office.
 The Bamboo plant is often considered the Chinese symbol of strength, because of its rapid growth and resilience.
 The plant is also said to bring in good fortune and prosperity.

-Why a lucky bamboo turns yellow?
+Why does a lucky bamboo turn yellow?

 A Lucky Bamboo turns yellow as a sign of being exposed to either too much sun or too much fertilizer.
 If this happens, tear off the yellow leaves.
 Next, move the plant to a spot with lesser sunlight and decrease its fertilizer intake.

 Where can I buy plants online in India?

 In India, you can easily buy plants online through sites like Amazon, IKEA etc. These sites often have the Lucky Bamboo plants for sale.